Assassination of Carter Harrison III: Autopsy, coroner's inquest, grand jury decision, and arraignment

 The autopsy of Harrison was conducted by Dr. Ludvig Hektoen and Dr. Louis G. Mitchell.
 The morning following the assassination, James McHale (the Cook County coroner) conducted the coroner's inquest at the Harrison residence.
-During the inquest, Prednergast (accompanied by guards) stood in the foyer where the assassination had occurred while witnesses gave testimony in the south back parlor of the residence.
+During the inquest, Prendergast (accompanied by guards) stood in the foyer where the assassination had occurred while witnesses gave testimony in the south back parlor of the residence.
 The witnesses included Harrison's son William Preston, maid Mary Hansen, and coachman Barth Reisberg.
 The only other two witnesses interviewed were police sergeants.
 Before coroner's jury, witnesses identified Prendergast as the killer and described the events of the previous night.

 Prendergast communicated sympathy for Harrison's bereaved family, but refused to speak to the inquest jurors.

 The jurors agreed with the testimony of the witnesses as to the manner of Harrison's death, and decided to remand the matter to a grand jury that had been impaneled.
 Prendergast was then returned to the Cook County Jail, and placed in cell 11 (the same cell where Louis Lingg had famously committed suicide only years earlier).